 - How should I take birth control pills?

 - What happens if I miss a dose?

 - What should I avoid while taking birth control pills?

 - What other drugs will affect birth control pills?

 - Where can I get more information?

-What is ethinyl estradiol and norethindrone (Ortho-Novum)?
+What is ethinyl estradiol and norethindrone?

-Ethinyl estradiol and norethindrone is a combination drug that contains female hormones that prevent ovulation (the release of an egg from an ovary).
+Ethinyl estradiol and norethindrone is a combination birth control pill containing female hormones that prevent ovulation (the release of an egg from an ovary).
 This medication also causes changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.